-Charges Penalties if CDCs Fail to Report Infection-Related Information.
-If a CDC or its governing entity does not report infection information or if the information is inaccurate, CDPH may issue a penalty against the CDC.
-The penalty could be up to \$100,000 depending on how severe the violation is.
+Charges Penalties if CDCs Fail to Report Required Information.
+If a CDC or its governing entity does not report information as required by the measure or if the reported information is inaccurate, CDPH may issue a penalty against the CDC.
+The amount of the penalty depends on how severe the violation is, but cannot be more than \$100,000.
 The CDC may request a hearing if it disputes the penalty.
 Any penalties collected would be used by CDPH to implement and enforce laws concerning CDCs.